RemarkableTools/remarkable.tools/README.md

 ## Welcome [MultiversX](https://github.com/ElrondNetwork) builders and founders! 👋

 `Remarkable Tools` is a project made for MultiversX community with the main goal of offering easy to use tools for anybody.
-You can join the [Telegram](https://t.me/RemarkableTools) and [Discord](https://discord.io/RemarkableTools) channels if you want to take part in this project!
+You can join the [Telegram](https://t.me/RemarkableTools) channel or [Discord](https://discord.io/RemarkableTools) server if you want to take part in this project!

 A set of great tools developed for all MultiversX blockchain users, free to use.
 - `NFT/SFT snapshot` - Get the owners for multiple NFT/SFT collections at the same time, with multiple download formats.